-As established by our charter and mission, the Academy will sponsor voluntary involvement in a number of off-campus community service activities throughout the year.
+The Academy will sponsor voluntary involvement in a number of off-campus community service activities throughout the year.
 The Academy will offer an orientation for community service near the beginning of the year for all students who might want to participate.
 Parents/guardians and faculty are welcome to participate.

-High School students in grades 9th-11th are required to complete a total of 40 community service hours with a 501c3 non-profit organization by the end of their Junior year.
+High School students in grades 9th-11th are required to complete a total of 30 community service hours with a 501c3 non-profit organization by the end of their Junior year.
 All necessary verifiable information is submitted with an online form.